deepsense-ai/seahorse/docs/parameter_types.md

 For `one column` input mode with `append new column` output mode, a name for the newly created column has to be specified.

-For `multiple columns` input mode with `append new columns` output mode, a prefix for the newly created columns has to be specified.
-Every new column will have a corresponding input column's name with a given prefix prepended.
+For `multiple columns` input mode with `append new columns` output mode, `column name prefix` for the newly created columns has to be specified.
+Every new column will have a corresponding input column's name with given prefix prepended.

 #### Example of Use